Breast Augmentation San Francisco

-Dr. Leonard Gray, our Bay Area board-certified plastic surgeon, has extensive breast augmentation experience.
-Frequently conducting breast augmentations from his state-of-the-art facility overlooking the beautiful San Francisco Bay, he’s performed over 10,000 in his 20 plus years of practice.
+Dr. Leonard Gray, our Bay Area board-certified plastic surgeon, has extensive breast augmentation surgery experience.
+Frequently conducting breast augmentation procedures from his state-of-the-art facility overlooking the beautiful San Francisco Bay, he’s performed over 10,000 in his 20 plus years of practice.
 Dr. Gray has given countless patients gorgeous and lasting breast enhancement results.

 Deciding to have breast augmentation is a big decision to make and requires proper consideration of various factors.
 Dr. Gray genuinely values patient education and wants his patients to have all the information they need to make an informed decision on their own.

-One of the most common questions surrounding breast augmentation is “silicone or saline?”
+One of the most common questions surrounding breast implants is “silicone or saline?”
 Dr. Gray offers both of these options, although there are some key differences to be aware of:

-All implant companies use silicone gel, but Sientra and Allergan have a more highly cross-linked option.
+All breast implant companies use silicone gel, but Sientra and Allergan have a more highly cross-linked option.

-- Gray can insert saline implants through smaller incisions in the nipple.
+- Dr. Gray can insert saline implants through smaller incisions in the nipple.